alexmojaki/futurecoder/how_to_contribute.md

 This is for when the student needs to solve a problem on their own, and statically analysing a submission won't do - you need to run the code with different inputs to verify that it's correct.

+The first thing you need is a `solution` method.
+This is specified instead of `program`, which will be generated from `solution`.
+The difference is that in the end `program` is a string which represents a complete correct submission and is used for example in tests, whereas `solution` remains a callable.

+There are two kinds of exercises.
+In the first kind, the user should submit a program that runs at the module level and typically prints something.
+Later on in the course students learn about functions and so exercises require writing a function with a specific signature that typically returns something.
+The type of exercise determines what the `solution` method should look like.

+##### Non-function exercises

 For example, a user will typically be given text like:

 > Time for an exercise!
 Given a number `foo` and a string `bar`, e.g: